roman-milk/roman-milk.github.io/mistaken-identity.md

+===

- ****** Mistaken Identity Ch.
-02 ****** byStoryTeller07© 'Step back, in there,' she urgently breathed into his ear.
+'Step back, in there,' she urgently breathed into his ear.
 Through the thin screen of bushes, she could see her husband, but didn't care.
 She hoisted the front of the t-shirt dress, and pulled her panties to one side.

  'We've not done it outside today,' she said, with a naughty grin.